thecodingdog/project-2/README.md

-# Care-lo-ries
+# Plentiful

 This website is meant to help people
 * get inspiration for recipes
-* control calorie intake by planning their meals ahead and checking if the total calories planned for the day / week fits within their personal target
+* save down recipes and make notes like 'to cook on Monday' or 'reduce spices'
-* save down recipes that they've tried and note down with 'cook again?' or 'never ever!'
+* create groceries list from favourite recipes

 ## Getting Started